27Dbaby/LITA-CAPSTONE-SALES-PROJECT/README.md

 1. **Cleaning of the Sales Data:**

--Open the Excel Worksheet.
+* Open the Excel Worksheet.

--Highlight the data.
+* Highlight the data.

--Click on the Data Tab.
+* Click on the Data Tab.

--Select "Remove Duplicates" to eliminate any duplicate entries.
+* Select "Remove Duplicates" to eliminate any duplicate entries.